 Girls Incorporated of Jacksonville is an affiliate of a national organization that was founded in 1864 to provide life-changing tools, resources, and support to at-risk girls from low income families.
 Nationally recognized since 1945, Girls Inc. has focused its efforts on responding to the changing needs of girls and helping break female generational cycles of poverty.
-We opened our doors in Jacksonville on May 28, 1970 (ck. date) as the Girls Club, which was a pilot project of Pilot Club International.
+We opened our doors in Jacksonville on May 25, 1970 as the Girls Club, which was a pilot project of Pilot Club International.
 In 1989, following the lead of our national organization, the Girls Club of Jacksonville became Girls Incorporated of Jacksonville.
 Since this time, the Agency has implemented the research-based healthy living, academic enrichment, and life skills development programs that were created by the Girls Incorporated National Research Center.

 bill of rights

 Although the times and programs have changed, Girls Inc. always has been, and always will be, all about the girls.
 With a continued commitment and dedication to making a measurable and lasting difference, Girls Inc. is a strong advocate for girls and honors the Girls Inc. Girls Bill of Rights.